New study aims to better classify lung tumors with air pockets

 Summary

-This study looks at 500 people with a rare type of lung cancer that has air-filled cysts.
-Researchers want to find the best way to measure the tumor size to improve staging and predict outcomes.
-They will also use AI to analyze CT scans and see how imaging features relate to the cancer's behavior.
-The goal is to help doctors make better treatment decisions for this specific lung cancer.
+This study looks at 500 people with a rare type of lung cancer that has air-filled pockets (cysts).
+Researchers want to find the best way to measure these tumors to improve staging and predict outcomes.
+By reviewing past CT scans and health records, they hope to help doctors make better treatment decisions.

 Disclaimer